 What is life insurance?

-Life insurance is a contract between you and an insurance company where you make a monthly or annual payment—the premium—and the insurance company pays a specified amount of money—the death benefit—to your beneficiaries when you pass away.
+Life insurance is a contract between you and an insurance company where you make a monthly or annual payment, called a premium.
+When you pass away, the insurance company pays a specified amount of money—the death benefit—to your beneficiaries.

 In fact, the sooner you buy life insurance, the lower your monthly or annual payments will likely be.
-Other factors that determine the cost of life insurance are your health status, medical history and driving record.
-Smoking status is also a large determinant of your payments, with non-smokers generally receiving significantly better rates.
+Other factors that determine the cost of life insurance are your health status, medical history, and driving record.
+Smoking status is also a large determinant of your payments, with people who don’t smoke generally receiving significantly better rates.

 While historically, purchasing life insurance required medical exams and blood testing, this is often no longer the case.
-In fact, for relatively healthy individuals, many insurance companies offer a benefit of up to $1 million without a medical exam or blood test.
+In fact, for relatively healthy individuals, many insurance companies offer a significant benefit without a medical exam or blood test.
 For larger policies or for people with extensive medical histories, a medical exam can still be required.

 Two basic types of life insurance